Living in Florence

 The Florence bus system, Autolinee Toscane, has a broad network throughout the city, and buses run quite frequently.
-Autolinee Toscane buses are the large gray buses as well as the smaller electric buses (C1, C2, C3,D) that runs only in the city center.
+Autolinee Toscane buses are the large gray buses as well as the smaller electic buses that run only in the city center.
+(C1, C2, C3,D).
 Most buses pass by the SMN train station at regular intervals.
 Once on board, validate your ticket in the machine.
 The ticket is valid for 90 minutes from the time it is stamped, which will appear on the top of your validated ticket.
 You can change and transfer buses as many times as necessary within the 90 minute time limit.

 IMPORTANT: Tickets must be validated the first time you use them and must always be carried with you, along with a form of ID (copy of passport).
 Instructions for validation are also posted in English aboard the buses.
 Fines are very expensive if you are caught without a validated ticket.
 It is also possible to buy a ticket directly from the driver, paying a surcharge and preferably with small bills or coins.
 However, it is highly recommended that you purchase your tickets in advance as there is no guarantee bus drivers will always have tickets available to sell or have appropriate change.